-For those looking for an authentic adventure, the Via de la Plata is the perfect Camino route.
-This route starts in fascinating Sevilla, in the South of Spain, and covers 1068kms across the regions of Andalucia, Extremadura and Castilla before reaching Galicia.
+The Via de la Plata is the perfect Camino route for those looking for an authentic adventure.
+This route starts in fascinating Sevilla, in the South of Spain, and covers 1068kms across Andalucia, Extremadura and Castilla before reaching Galicia.

-The full route can be cycled in 21 days, On your way, you will discover the delights of Sevilla, red earth tracks across ever-stretching open spaces, cities of impressive Roman heritage such as Mérida, and areas of lush natural beauty such as Sanabria and the remote mountain trails into Galicia.
+The entire route can be cycled in 21 days; On your way, you will discover the delights of Sevilla, red earth tracks across ever-stretching open spaces, cities of impressive Roman heritage such as Mérida, and areas of lush natural beauty such as Sanabria and the remote mountain trails into Galicia.

-Bear in mind, the Camino de Santiago routes are long-distance trails; we recommend you cycle the Camino only if you are familiar with basic bike maintenance (how to fix a puncture, change a tube, etc…) and are used to cycling.
+Bear in mind the Camino de Santiago routes are long-distance trails; we recommend you cycle the Camino only if you are familiar with essential bike maintenance (how to fix a puncture, change a tube, etc…) and are used to cycling.

 Talk to our Camino travel specialists if you need advice ahead of your trip.

-For more information about cycling the Camino de Santiago, the Camino routes or to book your trip, contact our travel specialists.
+For more information about cycling the Camino de Santiago and the Camino routes or to book your trip, contact our travel specialists.